 Java is another popular programming language for data engineering tasks, especially in large-scale, distributed systems.

-Cloud-based platforms, such as AWS, Azure, and Google Cloud, offer a wide range of managed services for data storage, processing, and analytics.
+Cloud-based platforms, such as AWS, Azure, and Google Cloud, offer a wide range of managed data storage, processing, and analytics services.

 Apache Kafka is a distributed streaming platform that enables data engineers to build real-time data pipelines and streaming applications.
 With its ability to handle high-throughput, fault-tolerant, and low-latency data streams, Kafka is widely used in scenarios where data needs to be processed in real-time.

 SQL (Structured Query Language) is the standard language for managing and querying relational databases.
-Data engineers must be well-versed in SQL to efficiently retrieve, insert, update, and delete data, as well as to create and modify database structures.
+Data engineers must be well-versed in SQL to efficiently retrieve, insert, update, and delete data and create and modify database structures.

-A data engineer needs to be skilled in designing and implementing data pipelines, which are the series of processes that automate the flow of data from source to destination.
+A data engineer needs to be skilled in designing and implementing data pipelines, the series of processes that automate the flow of data from source to destination.

 As artificial intelligence (AI) and machine learning (ML) become more prevalent in data-driven organizations, a data engineer is expected to have a foundational understanding of these technologies.